eisabase/fedoramarathoninstaller/README.md

 4. Configured Sudo to run the script

 This script is a modified version of the pi-apps version(gplv3).
 It installs AlephOne and the 3 Marathon games for x86_64 fedora.
 The script is still very basic, I just tweaked some things so you can run the installer as a user.
 If you don't have dnf or you have a different architecture, it's up to you to make the right changes.
 What it does.
 1. installs redhat-lsb, but this isn't necessary for the current script state.
 2. downgrades ffmpeg.
-3. replaces proprietary ffmpeg with free replacements.
+3. replaces proprietary ffmpeg with open-source replacements.
 4. Installs all development dependencies.
 5. Installs Marathon trilogy and cleans up after itself.
 Enjoy!
 ./install to install. ./uninstall to uninstall